- Consumer Electronics & Personal Gadgets»

-How to Get Your Favorite Apps on your Kindle Fire Tablet
+How to Get the Google Play Appstore on a Kindle Fire

 When Amazon.com reduced the price of their 5th Generation Kindle Fire 7 from $50 to $35 for Black Friday 2015, I snapped up four for the whole family.
 I bought cases and SD cards for each one as well.
 I wanted to replace our old iPads without spending hundreds of dollars on iPad minis.
 And with such low prices, we could afford one for each of us.
 When we started using our Kindle Fires on Christmas Day we got quite a shock.
 Amazon didn't have most of the apps we use.